 I give the students a guide for how to approach an unfamiliar question, emphasize the importance of careful question reading, and work to build their confidence.
 I make sure the student is always drawing on their understanding of a subject when they are going through a question, and reinforce the connections between the concepts they learn and how to apply them.

 My tutoring philosophy is centered around targeting the needs of each individual student, and I try to be as patient and encouraging as I can.
 I am also genuinely passionate about any subject I tutor, and I believe that while learning can be a challenge for a student, it should never be scary.
 Overall, I want to give my students a positive experience that makes them confident in the knowledge they have and empowered to continue to learn and face challenges!
 In my spare time, I enjoy yoga, theater, dogs, and origami.

-University of Chicago - Current Undergrad, Mathematics, Computer Science
+Undergraduate Degree: University of Chicago - Bachelor of Science, Mathematics and Computer Science

 SAT Composite: 2310

 Mathematical art, yoga, origami, theater

 College Computer Science

 High School Biology

 High School Computer Science